Making a complaint

 During investigations of complaints

-If the complaint involves another student, then either party can opt to move to alternative UWE Bristol accommodation available at that time.
+If the complaint involves another student, then either party can opt to move to alternative UWE Bristol accommodation if available at that time.

 Mediation may be proposed to try to resolve the complaints as amicably as possible.